Locations:

 Arcuate Uterus

 An arcuate uterus is a minor irregularity in the shape of your uterus.
-Unlike a typical pear-shaped uterus, an arcuate uterus has a small dent at the top of the uterus.
+Unlike a typical pear-shaped uterus, an arcuate uterus has a small dent at the top.
 It doesn’t cause health concerns and doesn’t require treatment.

 An arcuate uterus has a slight indentation at the top.
 It’s rare, but it’s not associated with any severe health conditions.